 - making sure that supervisors and managers are adequately skilled to show volunteers how to perform their work safely and without injury

-- learning about work health and safety
+- learn about work health and safety

-- identifying the organisation's particular safety challenges
+- identify particular safety challenges

 - look after your own health and safety at work